Battle of the Princes, Epilogue: We Surrender

 (I) A square in Trantio

 “What have you got there then?” bellowed Giovacchino as he swaggered unsteadily from the alley, still clutching the wine jug responsible for his current inebriation.
-His words boomed around the little square, where four more Pavonan soldiers stood around the kneeling and pathetically hunched form of a man in the livery of the Compagnia del Sole.
+His words boomed around the little square, where four more Pavonan soldiers stood around the kneeling and pathetically hunched form of a man in the blue and maroon livery of the Compagnia del Sole.
 Several Trantian bystanders watched from under the jettying beams of the square’s main attraction – an alehouse – as Giovacchino strode up to join his comrades.
 His stockings hung loose upon his calves while his hat tottered upon his head at so heavy an angle it was a wonder it was still attached.

 “Got yourselves a prisoner, eh?” he asked.
 “Big deal.
 You should have gone down there with me for richer pickings.
 What I have here is worth its weight in silver.”
 He jangled the clattering contents of his sack to prove his point.
 “Because …” he paused momentarily for effect “… it is silver!
 What you’ve got is worth only its weight in dirt.”